 The Doctor of Nursing Practice (DNP) is a practice-oriented degree designed to prepare advanced nurses at the highest level of scholarly practice.
 Keeping pace with the demands of today’s changing healthcare environment requires clinical experts who have the knowledge and skills to be effective change agents.
 Graduates of our DNP program assume clinical and leadership positions as advanced nurses in a variety of roles including clinical experts, nurse executives, community leaders, and professional organization leadership.

-The Northeastern University DNP program includes advanced course work in leadership, research translation, population health, informatics, and health policy.
+The Northeastern University DNP program includes advanced course work in leadership, practice inquiry, population health, informatics, and health policy.
 Our goal is to prepare the next generation of nurse leaders with a greater breadth of expertise so they can collaborate more effectively with interprofessional partners and provide leadership to enhance quality and safety.
 The DNP program curriculum is delivered online in an executive model hybrid format, with the on-ground meetings at the Boston campus.

 Complete all courses and requirements listed below unless otherwise indicated.

 A grade of B or higher is required in each course.

 |NRSG 7924||Applied Epidemiology for Advanced Nursing||3|

 |NRSG 7925||Health Policy and Advocacy||3|